Get Independent Financial Advice

 Find Out More About Your Target Areas

 You won’t find everything you want to know on the internet.
 Make sure you know the area you want to move to inside and out before you move there.
-Any good Estate Agent will know the area in great detail, and will describe the area to you honestly and truthfully – however it’s a good idea for you to see for yourself.
-Visit the area at different times of day, walk to the local shops, try out the bus routes, see what the traffic is like – get a feel for the area in order to accurately make that final decision.
+Any good Estate Agent will know the area in great detail and will describe the area to you honestly and truthfully.
+For example, AP Morgan has been working throughout the years establishing offices in the heart of numerous city centres across the West Midlands (Redditch.
+Halesowen, Stourbridge & Bromsgrove) to bring you an estate agency run by the local people, for the local people. – however, it’s a good idea for you to see for yourself.
+Visit the area at different times of day, walk to the local shops, try out the bus routes, see what the traffic is like – get a feel for the area to accurately make that final decision.

 Don’t Judge A House By Its Cover Photo

-By visiting more homes within your budget and target area, the more you can be sure you will be making the right choice.
-Even if its listing doesn’t make a great first impression, the property could have been improved since, or just look better in real-life.
+By visiting more properties for sales within your budget and target area, the more you can be sure you will be making the right choice.
+Even if its listing doesn’t make a great first impression, the property could have been improved since, or just look better in real life.
 As you’re probably aware, buying your first property is not a decision to take lightly and it’s important not to get tunnel vision.
 As a rule, we would recommend looking at three properties as an absolute minimum.
 You may even want to look at some properties outside of your usual preferences, you may be surprised!
-For many it is an emotional decision and buyers searching for the “right feeling” don’t find it with the houses that on paper tick all their boxes.
+For many, it is an emotional decision and buyers searching for the “right feeling” don’t find it with the houses that on paper tick all their boxes.

 Use Local Estate Agents' Websites

 Not every property is listed on Rightmove or Zoopla, often properties will go live on local Estate Agents’ websites first.
 All of our properties to rent or for sale can be found through our property search page.
 You can also sign up to property alert services to get alerts to properties within your requirements as soon as they go live.
 We hope this guide helped!
-If you’re a first time buyer looking to buy property in Redditch or Bromsgrove, then get in touch with our team to see how we can help.
+If you’re a first-time buyer looking to buy property in Redditch, Bromsgrove Halesowen or Stourbridge, then get in touch with our team to see how we can help.

 Bromsgrove: 01527 910300